 Read more about debt settlement companies from the Consumer Financial Protection Bureau.

 We must receive your contractual payment on its due date every month to keep your account in good standing.
 If your debt settlement company mails us a payment that’s less than the full settlement amount, we’ll apply the payment directly to your principal balance—not to your monthly payment due.
 We will not treat this payment as a final settlement.

 Reporting late payments to credit bureaus

-We are required by law to accurately report all account experiences—positive and negative—to one or more of the credit reporting agencies.
+We are required by law to accurately report all account experiences—positive and negative—to one or more of the credit bureaus.
 Additionally, we will follow our charge-off policy if your loan becomes 120+ days past due.